LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Method

 \item[(d)] \textbf{Step-by-Step Logical Reasoning.} Leveraging the outputs from all previous steps as evidence, we first understand the given question, then devise a detailed solution plan, and finally execute the plan step-by-step until arriving at the final answer. \end{itemize}

 Once trained, our model can autonomously determine when to initiate each stage, requiring no additional prompts, and complete all stages within a single inference pass.
-This end-to-end structured reasoning process not only improves robustness and effectiveness but also enables reward computation based on multiple aspects: the length of the bounding-box list, correctness of the \verb|\lang{}| tag, and accuracy of the \verb|\obj{}| count.
+This end-to-end structured reasoning process improves robustness and effectiveness while enabling multi-aspect reward computation, including bounding-box count, \verb|\lang{}| tag correctness, and \verb|\obj{}| count accuracy.

-\subsection{Dataset Curation}
+\subsubsection{Dataset Curation}

-Most existing VQA datasets lack the detailed reasoning processes necessary to effectively train the multilingual reasoning vlm model.
+Most existing multilingual VQA datasets lack the detailed reasoning processes necessary to effectively train the multilingual reasoning VLM model.
 To address this limitation, we compile a new dataset by integrating samples from several widely used VQA benchmarks, resulting in a total of 148k image–question–CoT–answer pairs, as illustrated in Table~\ref{tab:mr-vqa}.